Posterior Mode-Guided Dimension Reduction for Bayesian Model Averaging in Heavy-Tailed Linear Regression: The GECM Approach Towards the Mixture of Hyperbolic and Student- Error Models

-for every $j = 1, 2, \dots, p$.
-In other words, the $j$th covariate is dropped from our model if the conditional probability of the corresponding ``slab" component, given $\eta = 1$ and the modal estimates $(\hat{\bm{\beta}}, \hat{\rho}^2, \hat{\theta}, \hat{\tau}^2, \hat{\bm{\sigma}})$, falls below a threshold of 0.5.
-This gives rise to a reduced model space consisting of $2^{p^*}$ models, where $p^* \leq p$, based on the design matrix $X^*$ with $p^*$ columns from the original design matrix $X$ corresponding to the included covariates.
-When the true data generating model contains substantially fewer signals than $p$, the resulting reduced model space facilitates better mixing and greater stability of the Gibbs sampler compared with the one operating in the original model space.
-Accordingly, the reduced model space is utilized in the Gibbs sampling step (Step 2) of our proposed algorithm.
+The estimated inclusion indicator corresponding to the optimal set of estimates defines an ECM-guided model space, consisting of $2^{p^*}$ models, where $p^* \leq p$, based on the design matrix $X^*$ with $p^*$ columns from the original design matrix $X$ corresponding to the included covariates.
+When the true data generating model contains substantially fewer signals than $p$, this ECM-guided model space is intended to improve the mixing and stability of the Gibbs sampler compared to sampling in the original model space.
+Accordingly, this model space is utilized in the Gibbs sampling step of our proposed algorithm.